slice-of-bits/wagtail-block-collection/docs/index.md

 No you can import any of the blocks from ``wagtail_block_collection.blocks``
 Or you can import them all using ``all_blocks``

-Add the following to the tempalte context processors
+Add the following to the template context processors
 ```python
 TEMPLATES = [
     {